A parallel algorithm for penalized learning of the multivariate exponential family from data of mixed types: Simulations

 \subsection{Performance illustration}

-We illustrate the performance of algorithm and estimator within a simulation assuming a lattice graph $\mathcal{G} = (\mathcal{V},\mathcal{E})$, thus following \cite{yang2014mixed}, \cite{LeeHastie2013}, and \cite{Chen2015}.
-The chosen graph's layout, depicted in Figure (\ref{fig.lattice_graph}), represents the most general setting encompassed by the outlined theory in which each GLM family member is present with an equal number of variates.
-The interactions obey the parameter restrictions reported in Table (\ref{table.parameterConstr}), thus ensuring a well-defined pairwise joint MRF distribution.
+We illustrate the performance of the algorithm and the estimator within a simulation assuming a lattice graph $\mathcal{G} = (\mathcal{V},\mathcal{E})$, thus following \citealp{yang2014mixed}, \citealp{LeeHastie2013}, and \citealp{Chen2015}.
+The chosen graph's layout represents the most general setting encompassed by the outlined theory in which each GLM family member is present with an equal number of variates (Figure \ref{fig.lattice_graph}a).
+The interactions obey the parameter restrictions for well-definedness of the pairwise MRF distribution.
 The resulting lattice graph for $p=16$ nodes has $|\mathcal{E}|=36$ edges.
 The corresponding pairwise MRF distribution has $136$ unique parameters and allows for $120$ edges.
 Hence, the constructed network is dense in the sense that it contains $30\%$ of all possible edges.
-Moreover, the nodes have an average degree of $4.5$, while graphical model selection fails high-dimensionally when the maximum vertex degree is larger than $\sqrt{p/\log p} = 2.4$ (\citealp{das2012learning}).
-The employed lattice graph thus represents a setting where previous work on (sparse) graphical models with data of mixed types fails when the sample size is small (relative to the number of parameters).
+Consequently, the nodes have an average degree of $4.5$, while correct graphical model selection is no longer guaranteed (asymptotically) when the maximum vertex degree is larger than $\sqrt{p/\log (p)} = \sqrt{16/\log (16)} = 2.4$ (\citealp{das2012learning}).
+The employed lattice graph thus represents a setting where previous work on (sparse) graphical models with data of mixed types fails when the sample size is small, relative to the number of parameters.
 To ensure the resulting pairwise MRF distribution $P_{\mathbf{\Theta}}(\mathbf{Y})$ adheres to the described lattice graph $\mathcal{G}$, we choose its parameter $\mathbf{\Theta}$ as follows:

-Consequently, as this choice is in line with Table (\ref{table.parameterConstr}), the pairwise MRF distribution $P_{\mathbf{\Theta}}(\mathbf{Y})$ is well-defined and all edges share the same edge weight (as captured by the nonzero off-diagonal elements of $\mathbf{\Theta}$).
+This parameter choice ensures the pairwise MRF distribution $P_{\mathbf{\Theta}}(\mathbf{Y})$ is well-defined and all edges share the same edge weight (as captured by the nonzero off-diagonal elements of $\mathbf{\Theta}$).
 Moreover, the variance of all node-conditional Gaussian variables was fixed at $\sigma^2=1$.
-With the distribution fully specified data are generated with the Gibbs sampler (described in Supplementary Material C) using the node-conditional distributions derived from $P_{\mathbf{\Theta}}(\mathbf{Y})$. \\
+With the distribution fully specified data are generated with the Gibbs sampler (described in Supplementary Material D) using the node-conditional distributions derived from $P_{\mathbf{\Theta}}(\mathbf{Y})$.